shinedhas/shinedhas/README.md

 - 👋 Hi, I’m Shine Peter
-- 👀 I’m interested in web developing
+- 👀 I’m working as a front-end developer
 - 🌱 I currently need to learn js, react js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...